-Animal Care and Control (ACC) accepts reports of lost, found, stray, or abandoned animals.
+Animal Care Centers of NYC (ACC) accepts reports of lost, found, stray, or abandoned animals.

 You can also report found stray dogs; ACC will dispatch a team to pick up that dog.
 When the ACC dispatch center is closed, you should either hold onto the dog or bring it to the nearest ACC Care Center or receiving center.